 Imagine the emotional trauma of a person who has been beaten, or who has lost a loved one at the hands of a murderer, or who has returned home to find the property he/she had worked so hard for gone.
 To someone trying to work through shock, disbelief, and anger, dealing with the unknown process of the court system may be an additional unwelcome burden.

 To lend a hand during this distressing time, the District Attorney's office has implemented the Victim Assistance Program.

 One important part of this program is providing answers to questions regarding victim's rights and compensation, the status of a case, court procedure, and others.
 As well as helping a victim regain a sense of control, they also point out practical steps they may take, depending on their situation.
 In addition, abused spouses and children are directed to needed help.

-For more information about this program, please contact the Victim Assistance Coordinator, Sharon Moore, in the District Attorney's office in Clarkesville at 706-839-0370.
+For more information about the Victim Assistance Program, please contact the Victim Assistance Coordinator, Sharon Moore, in the District Attorney's office in Clarkesville at 706-839-0370.